bharadwajanup/Xinu/Assignment7.md

 ##Task 1
 * Modified process.h file to add a counter that holds the number of entries in prdesc array.
-* When a file is opened, its descriptor is pushed into prdesc and the counter is incremented.
+* When a file is opened, its descriptor is pushed into prdesc and the counter is incremented or if there are areas in the array which has been unused (with value -1), the new descriptor will occupy that place.
-* When a file is closed, the counter is decremented.
+* When a file is closed, The corresponding descriptor in the array is removed from the array and set to -1.
 * Upon process termination, all entries in prdesc are iteratively closed to close down any files that were left open.

 ##Task 2